 The first private conservancy in the Masai Mara eco-system, the Olare Motorogi Conservancy promises unrivalled wildlife viewing against the backdrop of a spectacular wilderness.
-Spanning 35,000 acres of rolling grassland, hills and escarpment, the Motorogi plains are located immediately to the north of the Ol Kiombo area of the Masai Mara National Reserve and encompass the lower valleys of the Olare Orok and Ntiakitiak rivers as well as extensive areas of riverine forest, the Ntiakitiak Gorge and a 12km escarpment below which are large areas of acacia woodland.
-A stunning illustration of wildlife conservancy at its best, Olare Motorogi was founded in 2006 when 227 Maasai landowners brokered a deal with a group of dedicated conservationists.
+Spanning 35,000 acres of rolling grassland, hills and escarpment, the Motorogi plains are located immediately to the north of the Ol Kiombo area of the Masai Mara National reserve and encompass the lower valleys of the Olare Orok and Ntiakitiak rivers as well as extensive areas of riverine forest, The Ntiakitiak Gorge and a 12 km escarpment below which are large areas of acacia woodland.
+A stunning illustration of wildlife conservancy at its best, Olare Motrogi was founded in 2006 when 227 Maasai landowners brokered a deal with a group of dedicated conservationists.
 Their agreement, which was revolutionary in itself, has since become the template for the Mara community of wildlife conservancies.
 It has also provided a blueprint for the sustainability of the greater Mara ecosystem.

 Forging the future of conservation